 Stop the Cycle With ERP

 Fortunately, there is hope!
 OCD is a completely treatable condition through Exposure Response Prevention.
 It requires facing the worst of one’s fears.

 No problem, right?
 I am joking of course!

 I am highly aware of the fact that this will be one of the hardest things you will do.
 Just remember you will be forever changed by the process and you do not have to do it alone.
 I often say you once you learn something through practice (experience), you can not unlearn it.
 Learning this new messages and experiences with your anxiety is life changing.
 This is inhibitory learning.

 I empathize so much with my clients because beginning the work is hard that is why I chose the picture below.

 It means finding a trusted and skilled therapist to lead you down this path.
 One that checks in with hang-ups and finds where you feel comfortable to start the work.

 Together we can:

-- Identify if you have compulsions, either internal or external tasks that relieve anxiety or keep it at bay but then create more anxiety.
+- Identify compulsions, either internal or external tasks that relieve anxiety or keep it at bay but then create more anxiety.